UPDATE MARCH 2021: See our latest on responsible tourism.

 There is nobody with a tourism degree on the Gorilla Highlands team, nor has anybody worked in the tourism industry beforehand.
 Our decision to enter this business was purely pragmatic.

 We noticed negative long-term effects of charity and looked for something smarter.
 We were enchanted with our region’s natural and cultural beauty.
 We felt that the best way to change people’s perception of Africa was to bring them here.
-We saw that Ugandans were perfect for tourism work: English-speaking, incredibly hospitable, with genuine smiles that no money can buy and so profoundly relaxed that they could cure stress through osmosis.
+We saw that local people were perfect for tourism work: English-speaking, incredibly hospitable, with genuine smiles that no money can buy and so profoundly relaxed that they could cure stress through osmosis.

 Our approach to tourism has been a reaction to the tourism we experienced ourselves.
 Unperturbed by what tourism should be, we could mould it into what we wanted it to be.
 For example, the Gorilla Highlands Trails is, in its core, a former Boy Scout’s dream activity.
 To get hosted by an expat when you fly into an African city is simply what we considered the best soft landing.
 We are quick to mention public transport options to travellers because we don’t have a vehicle that would need to be amortised.